opral/monorepo/inlang/source-code/paraglide/paraglide-next/README.md

 ## Known Limitations

-There are some known limitations with this adapter:
+There are some known limitations with Paraglide-Next.

 - `output: static` isn't supported yet.
 - Evaluating messages in module scope always renders the source language.